-In Tables 11, 12, and 13 use the abbreviations A to mean antimagic, (a,d)-A to mean that the graph has an (a,d)-antimagic labeling and (a,d)-EAV to mean that the graph has an (a,d)-antimagic vertex labeling A question mark following an abbreviation indicates that the graph is conjectured to have the corresponding property.
-The tables were prepared by Petr Kovář and Tereza Kovářová and updated by J. Gallian in 2008.
+In Table 13 we use the abbreviations (a,d)-A to mean that the graph has an (a,d)-antimagic labeling.
+A question mark following an abbreviation indicates that the graph is conjectured to have the corresponding property.
+The table were prepared by Petr Kovář and Tereza Kovářová and updated by J. Gallian in 2008.